renovatebot/renovate/docs/usage/configuration-options.md

 ## prNotPendingHours

 If you configure `prCreation=not-pending`, then Renovate will wait until tests are non-pending (all pass or at least one fails) before creating PRs.
-However there are cases where PRs may remain in pending state forever, e.g. absence of tests or status checks that are configure to pending indefinitely.
+However, there are cases where PRs may remain in pending state forever, e.g. absence of tests or status checks that are configure to pending indefinitely.
 This is why we configured an upper limit for how long we wait until creating a PR.

 <!-- prettier-ignore -->